XR Origin

 Label Setting Purpose

-B Initialize XR on Startup Whether the game or application should start in XR mode immediately.
-If disabled, then your application logic is responsible for initializing XR at the appropriate time.
-For example, your app could start with a normal desktop display and then switch to XR on demand.
-See Automatic XR loading for more information.
+Initialize XR on Startup Whether the game or application starts in XR mode immediately.
+If disabled, then your application logic must initialize XR at the appropriate time.
+For example, your app might start with a normal desktop display and then swap to XR on demand.
+Refer to Load XR plug-ins for more information.

-C Plug-in Providers The list of known XR provider plug-ins.
-This list contains the plug-ins officially supported by Unity or its strategic partners as well as any third-party provider plug-ins you have installed with the Package Manager.
+Plug-in Providers The list of known XR provider plug-ins.
+This list contains the plug-ins officially supported by Unity or its strategic partners, and any third-party provider plug-ins you have installed with the Package Manager.

-D Provider plug-in settings The settings for each installed XR provider plug-in appear in their own pages within the XR Plug-in Management section.
-For information about the available settings for a specific plug-in refer to that plug-in’s documentation.
-You can find a list of plug-ins and links to their documentation in Provider plug-ins.
+Provider plug-in settings The settings for each installed XR provider plug-in appear in their own pages within the XR Plug-in Management section.
+For information about the available settings for a specific plug-in, refer to that plug-in’s documentation, available from Provider plug-ins.

 Project Validation Displays the results of project validation checks for the plug-ins you have enabled.
 To view the checks, select the Project Validation page inside the XR Plug-in Management section of your Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
 More info